Amigos de la Sevilleta

 San Lorenzo Canyon

 A scenic area of sheltered caves, sandstone cliffs, arches and hoodoos, San Lorenzo Canyon is rich in history and natural beauty.
-The geological formations make it an excellent spot for hiking and photography.
-You can explore small springs and streams in the arroyo bottoms and the cave site.
+Geological formations make it an excellent spot for hiking and photography.
+You can explore a small spring, arroyo bottoms, and cave sites.
 Dogs and horses are also able to use this trail.
 Driving to this site takes you along unpaved roads.
+Ask at the Visitors Center for directions to the canyon and information on BLM trails in the area.
 Click for map and driving directions.

 Ladrones Vista Trail